TimeMachine1994/081925-SvelteTweb/BUGFIX_STREAMS_500_ERROR.md

 ### Page Will Load Even If:
 - ✅ Firestore indexes haven't been created yet
 - ✅ There are no streams in database
-- ✅ Streams have no memorial associations
+- ✅ Streams have no event associations
 - ✅ Timestamp fields are missing or malformed
-- ✅ Memorial documents don't exist
+- ✅ Event documents don't exist

 ### Data Display:
-- Streams without memorials show "No Memorial"
+- Streams without memorials show "No Event"
 - Missing durations show as `null` (won't crash)
 - All errors logged to console for debugging
 - Page loads with partial data instead of crashing